The Ada County Highway District (ACHD) has been working with the community to develop a bikeway design for Leadville Avenue since last summer.

-The Leadville Bikeway project to go to ACHD Commission
+The Leadville Bikeway project was adopted by the ACHD Commission on January 24, 2018.

 The Ada County Highway District (ACHD) is launching an effort create a successful, bike friendly alternative to Broadway Avenue on nearby Leadville Avenue.
 Leadville Avenue runs parallel to Broadway Avenue and serves as a connection from Southeast Boise to Broadway Avenue, Boise State University, the Greenbelt and downtown.